-This study has demonstrated a new way of introducing high-quality roughness maps derived from ALS scans of forest areas into the WAsP and WindPRO software.
+This study has demonstrated a new way of introducing highquality roughness maps derived from ALS scans of forest areas into the WAsP and WindPRO software.
 The steps involved can be reproduced by siting engineers with access to a reasonably powerful computer.
-By examining wind conditions at seven meteorological masts in a forested area in Sweden, it can be concluded that simulations using the tree height-based roughness maps resulted in a closer agreement with observational data when compared to those that used standard land-use based online sources.
-The lowest error was achieved when using the highest detail maps, 20 m and 100 m resolutions, and including the displacement height via the terrain height (Fig 9).
+By examining wind conditions at seven meteorological masts in a coniferous forested area in Sweden, it can be concluded that simulations using the tree-height-based roughness maps resulted in a closer agreement with observational data when compared to those that used standard land-use-based online sources.
+The lowest error was achieved when using the highest detail maps, 20 and 100 m resolutions, and including the displacement height via the terrain height (Fig. 9).
 A sensitivity test found that using $z_0 = H/10$ with a displacement height provided the best results for converting tree height to roughness length when the displacement was used, but the conversion of $z_0 = H/5$ performed better without a displacement height.
 In addition, while roughness length maps with a high resolution benefited significantly from applying a displacement height, it did not improve the results when using maps with a coarser resolution than 100 m.
-The highest resolution ORA data provided the best results, but an improvement over the land-use based map simulations was also achieved when lowering the spatial resolution to 1000 meters.
-It can therefore be suggested that siting engineers and practitioners of wind resource assessment in forested areas should collect appropriate site data that describe the forest height, type, and density.
-It is furthermore recommended to apply the ORA conversion setup for heterogenous forests dominated by coniferous evergreens such as spruces and pines.
+The highest-resolution ORA data provided the best results, but an improvement over the land-use-based map simulations was also achieved when lowering the spatial resolution to 1000 m.
+It can therefore be suggested that siting engineers and practitioners of wind resource assessment in forested areas should collect appropriate site data that describe forest height, type, and density.

 Code and data availability.
 The wind data used in this study are confidential and unfortunately not made public.
-The scripts that were used for making the figures and analyzing the data are available at github: https://github.com/RogierFloors/Rscripts

 Author contributions.
 ED and JA processed the tree height and cup anemometer data.
-ED, PE and ND made the maps.
+ED, PE, and ND made the maps.
 RF performed the modelling and made the plots.
-RF, ED, ND, PE and JA wrote the paper.
+RF, ED, ND, PE, and JA wrote the paper.

 Competing interests.
-Rogier Floors, Neil Davis and Ebba Dellwik work at DTU Wind Energy, where the WAsP is maintained, developed and sold.
+Rogier Floors, Neil Davis, and Ebba Dellwik work at DTU Wind Energy, where WAsP is maintained, developed, and sold.

 Acknowledgements.
-For financial support we thank the New European Wind Atlas project (The European Commission funded, FP7-ENERGY.2013.10.1.2) and the InnoWind project (Grant Number 6172-00004B, funded by the Danish Innovation Foundation.
-JA acknowledges StandUp for Wind, a part of the StandUp for Energy strategic research framework.).
+For financial support we thank the New European Wind Atlas project (The European Commission funded, FP7-ENERGY.2013.10.1.2) and the InnoWind project (grant number 6172-00004B), funded by the Danish Innovation Foundation.
+Johan Arnqvist acknowledges StandUp for Wind, a part of the StandUp for Energy strategic research framework.